DMiC-Lab-HFUT/HGA_CDM/README.md

 # Usage
-The dataset of the project is saved in the *dataSets* folder, and the running results are saved in the *czy_result* folder.
+The dataset of the project is saved in the *dataSets* folder, and the running results are saved in the *_results* folder.
 If you want to run the program, just run the main.py file.
 ` python main.py`
 * The `func.py` program mainly includes some basic functions, such as acquiring the knowledge point inspection matrix, etc.